-The 12th century music-drama...that has become an Atlanta tradition.
+The 12th century music-drama...that became an Atlanta tradition.

 Directed by Kelly Morris

 The Cast, Consort, and Crew thank everyone who shared the experience of this play with us in December of 2013.

 The 2013 production was the final Play of Herod for the collaboration team of Director Kelly Morris and Music Director Kevin Culver.
 Kelly says: Kevin and I have decided that 2013 will be our last year to do The Play of Herod.
 It's been a wonderful experience--I've loved the feeling of reunion with the casts and audiences over the years.
 But we have been doing this beautiful play long enough.
 Kevin and I don't plan to stop working together. . .we'll do other projects in the future.

 Tickets for the performances at St. Bartholomew's Episcopal on Thursday, Dec 12th, and Friday, Dec 13th were sold by Brown Paper Tickets.
 A big advantage of pre-purchased tickets is confirmed admission, without having to stand in the ticket purchase line.
 Doors open at 8 pm for the 8:30 show.
 Please note: This production is not suited for babies or youngsters unable to sit quietly for an hour.
 Due to the nature of the play, there will be no late seating.
 Your kind cooperation will be rewarded with a magical evening!